team-thunderfoot/wysiwyg-content-sanity/README.md

 All blocks except utilities have 2 mixins, one for styles and the other one for colors and modifiers.
 ### block-image

-Styles the default wordpress block.
+Styles the default sanity block.

 #### Editable variables